dylan-lang/dylan-playground/README.md

 ## Installation

 * Install `dylan-tool`
-* Create a workspace containing this repository by running `dylan-tool new playground web-playground`.
+* Create a workspace containing this repository by running `dylan-tool new playground dylan-playground`.
 * cd playground
 * Pull down all dependencies with `dylan-tool update`.
-* Build with `dylan-compiler -build web-playground`
+* Build with `dylan-compiler -build dylan-playground`
 * I use authbind to allow non-privileged access to ports 80 and 443:

   ```shell